 What is an estuary?

-An estuary is a partially enclosed body of water along the coast where freshwater from rivers and streams meets and mixes with salt water from the ocean.
+An estuary is a partially enclosed body of water along the coast where freshwater from land and mixes with salt water from the ocean.
 Estuaries and the lands surrounding them are places of transition from land to sea and freshwater to salt water.
 Although influenced by the tides, they are protected from the full force of ocean waves, winds, and storms by barrier islands or peninsulas.

 Estuaries are among the most productive ecosystems in the world.
-Many species of animals rely on the sheltered waters of estuaries for food, secure places to breed and migration stopovers.
+A large variety of species of fish, birds, crabs, shellfish and other wildlife rely on the sheltered waters and use estuaries for feeding, nesting, breeding, nursery areas, and migration stopovers.
 Coastal communities also rely on estuaries for food, recreation, jobs and shoreline protection.
 Of the 32 largest cities in the world, 22 are located in estuaries.

 Many different habitat types are found in and around estuaries, including shallow open waters, freshwater and salt marshes, swamps, sandy beaches, mud and sand flats, rocky shores, oyster reefs, mangrove forests, river deltas, tidal pools, and seagrasses.

 Estuaries provide us with a suite of resources, benefits and services; sustaining vibrant economies and healthy coastal communities.
 Some of these benefits can be measured in dollars and cents, but the total value of an estuary is difficult to calculate.
 Estuaries support water-dependent and water-related industries and provide places for diverse recreational activities, scientific study, environmental education, and aesthetic enjoyment.
 Estuaries are an irreplaceable natural resource that must be managed carefully for the benefit of everyone that values the resources and lifestyles they support.